sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

-It was a cold evening in Mafia Town when Mustache Girl finally stirred.
+It was a cool evening in Mafia Town when Mustache Girl finally stirred.

 Even after the few days she had spent unconscious, her being ached, fatigued and drained.
 Had she come down with a cold?
 Figures.